18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 By arranging data into multiple tables, we keep separate things separate.
 This often means that we have to use information from one table to look things up in another.
 This is just like a budget spreadsheet  with multiple tabs; you keep one kind of data in one tab, and different data in another.
 You bring it all together by linking it row-by-row, or doing VLOOKUPs, and so on.

 Fundamentally, this is how every table in a database is organized.
 Each column defines the kind (or type) of data that it holds.
 Each row is a sequence of entries that match the kinds of data defined by the columns.
-Most rows contain a unique identifier.
-And, finally, a database is typically made up of many tables.
+Most rows contain a unique identifier. *And finally, a database is typically made up of many tables.*

 ## Questions about Databases